oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 To request an access token, the client obtains authorization from the resource owner.
 The authorization is expressed in the form of an authorization grant, which the client uses to request the access token.
-OAuth defines two grant types: authorization code and client credentials.
+OAuth defines two authorization grant types: authorization code and client credentials.
 It also provides an extension mechanism for defining additional grant types.